-Filed by the Registrant $\square$ Filed by a Party other than the Registrant $\square$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-Synaptics Incorporated

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- $\square$ No fee required. - $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-□ Fee paid previously with preliminary materials:

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed Filed l by the l by a F e Registrant ☑ Party other than the Registrant □ Chec k the a appropriate box: Preliminary Proxy Statement Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Synaptics Incorporated (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payn nent of Filing Fee (Check the appropriate box): e required. omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: () (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials: previ heck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid reviously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount previously paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-(4) Date Filed:
+1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

+$\underline{\textbf{TABLE OF CONTENTS}}$

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS PROXY STATEMENT VOTING AND OTHER MATTERS

+ELECTION OF DIRECTORS

+COMPENSATION DISCUSSION AND ANALYSIS

+REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS

+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

+EXECUTIVE COMPENSATION

+SUMMARY COMPENSATION TABLE

+GRANTS OF PLAN-BASED AWARDS

+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END

+OPTION EXERCISES AND STOCK VESTING

+AUDIT COMMITTEE REPORT

+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

+SECURITY OWNERSHIP OF PRINCIPAL STOCKHOLDERS, DIRECTORS, AND OFFICERS

+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITOR

+DEADLINE FOR RECEIPT OF STOCKHOLDER PROPOSALS

+OTHER MATTERS

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October 23, 2007
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October 21, 2008

-The Annual Meeting of Stockholders of Synaptics Incorporated, a Delaware corporation, will be held at 11:00 a.m., on Tuesday, October 23, 2007, at the Network Meeting Center located at 5201 Great America Parkway, Santa Clara, California 95054 for the following purposes:
+The Annual Meeting of Stockholders of Synaptics Incorporated, a Delaware corporation, will be held at 11:00 a.m., on Tuesday, October 21, 2008, at the Network Meeting Center located at 5201 Great America Parkway, Santa Clara, California 95054 for the following purposes:

-1. To elect two directors to serve for three-year terms expiring in 2010.

-2. To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. To elect three directors to serve for three-year terms expiring in 2011. - 2.
+To ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 27, 2009. - 3.
+To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.